percona/everest-doc/docs/use/db_provision.md

       - Select the **Backup storage** from the dropdown.

       - Enter the number of **Retention copies** for the backups.

         Retention copies refer to the number of backup instances that should be kept.

+        Example: When you set retention copies to 3, it means that you want to keep a maximum of 3 backup copies at any given time.
+So, if you have 3 backups already and then run a 4th backup, the oldest backup will get deleted automatically.

     ![!image](../images/everest_scheduled_backups.png)